DavidResin/sitsitex/src/data/song_files/en.md

 O-wimoweh (x16)

-In the jungle, the mighty jungle
+In the jungle, the mighty jungle,
-The Lion sleeps tonight
+The Lion sleeps tonight.
-In the jungle, the quiet jungle
+In the jungle, the quiet jungle,
-The Lion sleeps tonight
+The Lion sleeps tonight.

 O-wimoweh...

-Near the village, the peaceful village
+Near the village, the peaceful village,
-The Lion sleeps tonight
+The Lion sleeps tonight.
-Near the village, the quiet village
+Near the village, the quiet village,
-The Lion sleeps tonight
+The Lion sleeps tonight.

 O-wimoweh...

-Hush my darling, don't fear my darling
+Hush my darling, don't fear my darling,
-The Lion sleeps tonight
+The Lion sleeps tonight.
-Hush my darling, don't cry my darling
+Hush my darling, don't cry my darling,
-The Lion sleeps tonight
+The Lion sleeps tonight.

 O-wimoweh...